 In the IPL season of 2016, Kohli sent down the records shattering.
 He scored a whopping 973 runs in that season with 4 hundred and 7 fifties!
 That’s a pretty serious record.

 David warner stands second in the list of most runs in an IPL season with 848 runs.
-Kohli, at the moment, is the leading run-scorer in the Indian Premier League with 5,412 runs.
+Kohli, at the moment, is the only player to score 6000+ runs in IPL.

-Virat was born in a Punjabi family based in Delhi.
-His father, Prem Kohli, was a criminal lawyer and his mother Saroj, is a homemaker.
+Virat Kohli Biography Starts – He was born in a Punjabi family based in Delhi.
+Virat Kohli father, Prem Kohli, was a criminal lawyer and his mother Saroj, is a homemaker.
 Virat has two older siblings, a brother – Vikash and a sister – Bhavna.